quasarframework/quasar-framework.org/source/components/action-sheet.md

 The last button specified is always used as a *Cancel* option to dismiss the Action Sheet and is displayed distinctively from the rest of the buttons.

 > **IMPORTANT**
-> When user hits the browser/phone/tablet back button, the Action Sheet will get closed automatically.
+> <br>When user hits the browser/phone/tablet back button, the Action Sheet will get closed automatically.
 This behavior is disabled when running your App within an iframe though.
+> <br>Also, when on a browser, hitting the &lt;ESCAPE&gt; key also closes the Action Sheet.